-The National Police Memorial Day was founded by Joe Holness, following the brutal killing of fellow Kent Police officer Jon Odell, at Margate, in December 2000.
+National Police Memorial Day (NPMD) was founded by now retired Inspector Joe Holness QPM OBE following the brutal killing of fellow Kent Police officer Jon Odell, in Margate, December 2000.

-An official annual national day, the NPMD provides a dignified and sensitive service of remembrance to honour the courage and ultimate sacrifice of Police officers throughout the United Kingdom.
+An official annual national day, NPMD provides a dignified and sensitive service of remembrance to honour the courage and ultimate sacrifice of police officers throughout the United Kingdom.

-Since an act of parliament, in 1792, which created the first salaried Constables, almost 4,000 Police officers have been killed on duty, often in brutal circumstances.
-For those brave souls to be remembered, on at least one day a year, is long overdue.
+Since an Act of Parliament in 1792 which created the first salaried Constables, more than 4,000 police officers have been killed on duty, often in brutal circumstances.
+For those brave souls to be remembered, on at least one day, was long overdue.

-They did not die in vain, they leave a lasting legacy.
-Their selfless devotion to duty, and supreme valour are an example to us all.
-A clear indication of why the British Police Service is the best in the world.
+They did not die in vain but leave a legacy.
+Their selfless devotion to duty, and supreme valour are and example to us all - affirmation that that the British police service is the best in the world.

-The NPMD is supported by Royalty, Government and UK Police services.
-The magnitude of the day indicated by His Royal Highness the Prince of Wales becoming Patron in 2006.
+NPMD is supported by Royalty, Government and UK police services.
+The magnitude of the day is exemplified by having royal patronage.